jvde-github/AIS-catcher-docs/docs/configuration/overview.md

     click O3 "output" _blank
 ```

-In this advanced setup:
-Inputs

-Multiple input sources operate independently
-Each input can use multiple specialized models
-Examples: RTL-SDR, Airspy, network streams, files

-Models

-Input 1 uses two parallel models (A1 and A2)
-Input 2 uses a single dedicated model (B)
-Models are optimized for their specific input source

-Outputs

-Each model can send data to multiple outputs
+In this advanced setup: Multiple input sources operate independently.
+Each input can use multiple specialized models for decoding.
+Each model can send data to one or more multiple outputs.
-Outputs can receive data from multiple models
-Examples: screen display, file logging, network streaming, database storage

-Configuration
-Each component can be configured independently:

-Input Configuration: Configure devices, files, and network sources
-Model Configuration: Adjust signal processing and decoding parameters
-Output Configuration: Set up various output formats and destinations

-This modular architecture allows for flexible setups ranging from simple single-channel monitoring to complex multi-receiver systems with diverse output requirements.